Disease/Disorder

 Available or current treatment guidelines

-The Rockwood Classification System can guide clinicians between non-operative and operative treatment (Table 1).1 A four-phase rehabilitation program has been described for treatment of non-operative AC joint injuries.15 These guidelines are discussed in more detail below.
+The Rockwood Classification System with ISAKOS subclassification of Rockwood type III AC injuries can guide clinicians between non-operative and operative treatment (Table 1).1,6 A four-phase rehabilitation program has been described for treatment of non-operative AC joint injuries as outlined below (Table 2).15

 Clinicians have also suggested a more practical approach for AC joint rehabilitation following the “PASS” pneumonic – pain control, decreasing apprehension with movements, and addressing anterior chest wall stiffness to improve scapular control.
 The goal of PASS therapy is to provide less-rigid protocols to encourage a more personalized rehabilitation process.
 Further research is needed to validate this approach.16